Skip to main content

 THRIVE Board of Directors

-• Chris Meehan, Vermont Food Bank
+• Chris Meehan, Vermont Foodbank, Chief Community Impact Officer

-Connie Gavin, the Blueprint Program Manager for the Barre Health Services Area and UVM Health’s Population Health Services Organization, supports the work of THRIVE.
-For more information about THRIVE e-mail constance.gavin@uvmhealth.org.
+• Connie Gavin, the Blueprint Program Manager for the Barre Health Services Area and UVM Health’s Population Health Services Organization, supports the work of THRIVE.
+For more information about THRIVE, e-mail Constance.Gavin@UVMHealth.org.

 THRIVE Partners